 14. Doggy Decorating

 Dog-lovers, this one’s for you.
-If you want to give your furry friend the absolute best, then cover your pup’s doggy bed with an old rug for a refreshed look and feel.
-This transforms any dingy dog bed, but, most importantly, this rug will also be extra comfy for your dog.
+If you want to give your furry friend the absolute best, cover your pup’s doggy bed with an old rug for a refreshed look and feel.
+This transforms any dingy dog bed, but, most importantly, this rug will also be extra soft for your dog.

 13. In The Dog House